-Thursday May 7th latest: This page has been set up with the support of community groups in Corbridge to be the official community focus as we face the Coronavirus outbreak.
+Tuesday July 28th latest: This page was set up with the support of community groups in Corbridge to be the official community focus as we face the Coronavirus outbreak.
 Please share this page as widely as you can to inform others in our community about it.
 Information will also be posted on this Facebook Page so please ‘like’ and follow that Facebook page if you can.

 The immediate focus has been to build up a list of all those willing to help and their contact details and another list of those who might need our help the most as the situation worsens.
 (See more about this below the form)

 Please complete this form with as many details as possible and indicate if the details are for somebody who can help or for somebody who might need help.
 We will be in touch.

 Note: You can also respond to the government’s separate volunteer appeal, if you want to, as well as Corbridge Coronavirus Community Support.
 That also applies to our existing volunteers.
 Both groups of volunteers are needed with some potential overlap.
 But for Corbridge residents there is no need to respond to Northumberland County Council’s volunteer appeal as the County Council has approved us as the official local community support provider.

 The Help Line number for Corbridge residents who are NOT online to request help is:

 But please do not use this number if you are able to use the contact form on this page – leaving it free for those not online.

 We have had a wonderful response with 136 Corbridge volunteers offering help to date.
 With thanks to them all.
 Corbridge has been divided into six volunteer zones and volunteers are being matched to those needing help closest to them.
 Some have already been busy helping others but not all are required as yet.
 But, rest assured, all volunteer details have been recorded – along with requests for help now and possibly in the future.
 As you will appreciate, events are changing from day to day and we are constantly monitoring both online and offline responses.